-Triton College is committed to sustaining a learning and working environment that is free from sexual harassment, including dating violence, domestic violence, bullying on the basis of sex, stalking, retaliation, and other sexual harassment and misconduct.
+Triton College is committed to sustaining a learning and working environment that is free from sexual harassment, including dating violence, domestic violence, sexual assault, forcible fondling, incest, rape, sexual assault with an object, sex-based threats, bullying on the basis of sex, stalking, retaliation, and other sexual harassment and misconduct.
 Triton College strongly encourages individuals to report any sex discrimination or harassment to Triton's Title IX Coordinator or Deputy Title IX Coordinator using contact information contained in Board policy and these Guidelines.
 This helps maintain a safe and productive environment for all members of our community.